Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Can I use regular pillows to achieve the incline?

 Not ideal.
-Regular pillows can slip and strain your neck.
-Wedge pillows or bed risers are safer.
+Loose pillows slip and strain your neck.
+Wedge pillows or risers are better.

 How long does it take to see benefits?

-Some people feel better after a few nights.
-Others may take 1–2 weeks.
+Some notice improvements in a few nights.
+Others may need a couple of weeks.

 Will my mattress slide down?